tmcgilchrist/ghuntley/content/live.md

 # support me

 Please follow me on [Twitch](https://twitch.tv/geoffreyhuntley) and [Twitter](https://twitter.com/geoffreyhuntley).
 Tell your friends, as by doing so you'll help prove that there is demand for live coding on twitch and this activity worth doing.
+Twitch subs and bits are also greatly appreciated.

 If you truly appreciate the work do on twitch or in open source, please [buy me a cup coffee](https://www.patreon.com/ghuntley).
 Things that take mental energy just work better with coffee!
 I (almost always) brew my own coffee unless I'm in the city in which case you'll usually find me hanging out at [Espressory](https://www.espressory.com.au/).

-Subs and Bits are also greatly appreciated.
-Anyway, thanks for any support you can offer if you decide to - Geoffrey Huntley
+Anyway, thanks for any support you can offer if you decide to.

-# bounties
+# inadvertent disclosure

-I have multiple systems in place (multiple-monitors, broadcasting under an isolated operating system account, automated privacy screen switcher, physical control) to reduce the likely hood of accidentally disclosing secrets whilst on the air.
-That doesn't mean it won't happen however.
-If you believe there has been a disclosure then please get in [contact with me](mailto:ghuntley@ghuntley.com) immediately.
-I don't have the resources of [Google](https://www.google.com/about/appsecurity/reward-program/), [Facebook](https://www.facebook.com/whitehat) or [Mozilla](https://www.mozilla.org/en-US/security/bug-bounty/) but at minimumn if you so desire I'll put your name in the end of show credits and send you a thank-you in the mail.
+I have multiple systems in place (multiple-monitors, broadcasting under an isolated operating system account, automated privacy screen switcher, a physical control) to reduce the likely hood of accidentally disclosing secrets whilst on the air.
+That doesn't mean it won't ever happen however.
+If you believe there has been inadvertant disclosure then please get in [contact with me](mailto:ghuntley@ghuntley.com) immediately.
+I don't have the resources of [Google](https://www.google.com/about/appsecurity/reward-program/), [Facebook](https://www.facebook.com/whitehat) or [Mozilla](https://www.mozilla.org/en-US/security/bug-bounty/) but at minimumn if you so desire, I'll put your name in the end of show credits and send you some swag in the mail.

 # operational safety